01-edu/public/subjects/firingrange/README.md

 The map of this project should be composed by a cube with dimensions of X = 35, Y = 40, Z = 1, simulating the floor and other cubes as walls around the floor.
 In the map there should be a zone where the character should be able to walk around and shoot to the targets and another zone where the player can not go, where the targets are present.

+You will need this [image](), from which you will create a new material and associate the image to it.

 For this project you will have to create a Blueprint Class target, that will have some characteristics.
 The target should :

+- have associated to it the previous created material.
 - either be moving from side to side or stationary.
 - be dynamic, using the timeline node.
 - use a public variable to set or unset the movement animation of the target.